jjauzion/ws-worker/README.md

   }
 }
 ```
-- if you send the request like this you will get a `403` error which means you are not authenticated (WIP at the moment only create task requires authentication)
+- if you send the request like this you will get a `403` error because you are not authenticated (WIP at the moment only create task requires authentication)
-- you need to pass the token we generated in the chapter before.
-On the bottom of the console,
+- you need to pass the token we generated in the chapter before: on the bottom of the console,
-  click on `HTTP HEADERS` and paste the following (replacing the token value with yours):
+  click on `HTTP HEADERS` and paste the following (replace the token value with yours):
 ```json
 {
   "auth": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJhdXRob3JpemVkIjp0cnVlLCJleHAiOjE2MTczODMwNTUsInVzZXJfaWQiOiI0MzVmNTA3OC02NjFlLTRkOGMtODJjZS0zNDJhZTQ1ZTQ4MzcifQ.RTzseF7mSjR8aop-9CCiNt1-IkqFGem9nNWymaJKBRo"